Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 <br>

 **2.** For each of the transformed audio files, we extract the following features using Librosa:
-  -  Mel-Frequency Cepstal Coefficients (MFCCs): A representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.
+  -  Mel-Frequency Cepstral Coefficients (MFCCs): A representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.
 [Source](https://librosa.org/doc/main/generated/librosa.feature.mfcc.html)

-  - Mel Spectogram: A spectrogram where the frequencies are converted to the mel scale, which approximates the human ear's response more closely than the linear frequency scale.
+  - Mel Spectogram: A spectrogram where the frequencies are converted to the Mel scale, which approximates the human ear's response more closely than the linear frequency scale.
 [Source](https://librosa.org/doc/main/generated/librosa.feature.melspectrogram.html)

   - Zero Crossing Rate (ZCR): The rate at which the audio signal changes sign from positive to negative or vice versa.
 It is a measure of the noisiness of the signal.
 [Source](https://librosa.org/doc/main/generated/librosa.feature.zero_crossing_rate.html)